stevekwan/best-practices/javascript/gotchas.md

 The important take-away here is that __`this` points to whatever is "left of the dot."__

-Note that you can actually override what `this` points to by using the built-in `call` and `apply` functions.
+Note that you can actually override what `this` points to by using the built-in `call()` and `apply()` functions.

 As you can imagine, this causes a ton of confusion - particularly for new JavaScript developers.
-My recommendation is to avoid writing code in such a way that this becomes a problem.
-In fact, I try to avoid using `this` for anything but the obvious.
+My recommendation is to avoid writing code in such a way that relies on the intricacies of `this`.

 ### WTF are .constructor and .prototype?